 - Do I need to have completed any special course work or degree to apply to your programs?

 Students applying to the MSN program must have earned a BSN degree in Nursing and hold a current nursing license.
-A basic course in statistics and physical assessment are required on admission to the MSN program.

 - Are there any RN clinical practice requirements that I need to consider when applying to the program?

 Yes.
 You must provide verification from supervisor that you have completed 2,000 clinical hours as a RN within your specialty area within the last 3 years, prior to beginning an advanced practice clinical course.

 - When and where are classes offered?

 Classes are offered both in the classroom and online settings.
 Face-to-face classes are held in the evening, at the Loyola University Health Systems (LUHS) campus.

 - May I visit Loyola?

 You are welcome to visit any of Loyola’s three campuses; MSN courses are offered at the Health Sciences Division campus in Maywood, IL.